 Set on an isolated New England estate, Shannon Kirk's In the Vines is a psychological thriller that'll have you on the edge of your seat from the very first page.
 Filled with mystery, murder, and mind-blowing wealth, it's one you won't want to miss.
-The novel questions how well we know the ones we love, and more importantly—how well do we want to know them.
+The novel questions how well we know the ones we love, and more importantly, how well we want to know them.

 This psychological thriller about an agoraphobic woman who witnesses a crime in a neighboring home is so good that it's earned a glowing endorsement from Gillian Flynn, the author of the best-selling novel Gone Girl and the blockbuster hit of the same name, herself.
 It was an instant New York Times bestseller, and will soon be adapted into a movie.

-A movie adaption of this novel, about the search to find a newborn who was stolen from his crib in the night, starring Kerry Washington is already in the works, so you know it's a top-shelf-worthy read.
+This novel, about the search to find a newborn who was stolen from his crib in the night, is already being developed into a movie starring Kerry Washington, so you know it's a top shelf-worthy read.
 It was a New York Times bestseller and the most anticipated book of summer 2018.
 You won't be able to put down this addictive thriller.

 In the vein of Gone Girl and Girl on the Train, Jewell's thrilling novel delves into the mystery surrounding the disappearance of a seemingly perfect woman with a shocking secret.
 Don't even bother with a bookmark—you won't be able to put this one down until you reach the very last page.
 Its family drama meets suspense, and you'll be hooked.

 The French Girl by Lexie Elliott